vivaria/edisonrul.ing/docs/source/cards/simorgh-bird-of-ancestry.md

-# SIMORGH, BIRD OF ANCESTRY
+# Simorgh, Bird Of Ancestry

 *   Level 5-6 WIND monsters are Normal Summoned without Tributing while "Simorgh, Bird of Ancestry" is face-up.
 They are not treated as being Tribute Summoned.
 *   If you control 2 or more face-up "Simorgh, Bird of Ancestry", the number of Tributes required to Tribute Summon WIND monsters is still only reduced by 1.